Prawirdani/qparser/README.md

     // Do something with f.Filter and f.Pagination
 }
 ```
-The multiple values are separated by comma `,` in the query string.
-For example, `/menus?categories=desserts,beverages`.
-For the nested struct, simply just pass the `qp` tag definition in the nested struct field.
-So the final query string will look like `/menus?categories=desserts,beverages&available=true&page=1&limit=5`.
+Multiple values in the query string should be **separated by commas**.
+For example: `/menus?categories=desserts,beverages`.
+A complete query string based on the above example might look like this: `/menus?categories=desserts,beverages&available=true&page=1&limit=5`.

+Simply ensure that the qp tags are defined appropriately in your nested struct fields to map these parameters correctly.

 ### Parse from URL
 You can also parse query parameters from URL string by calling the `ParseURL` function.
 Here's an example: